Skip to main content

 An introduction to the contemporary business world, including international and small business, quality, ethics, and career preparation.
 The role of accounting, economics, finance, management, and marketing activities are investigated.

-• CS 101 – Introduction to Computer Science | 3 hours
+• CS 101 – Introduction to Computer Applications | 3 hours

 Introduction to spreadsheets and databases for problem solving in disciplines such as math, science, engineering, business, social sciences, behavioral sciences and environment: using computer applications to create technical reports and presentations.

-• ENGL 101 – Composition and Rhetoric | 3 hours
+• ENGL 101 – Introduction to Composition and Rhetoric | 3 hours

 A course in writing non-fiction prose, principally the expository essay.
 Required of all bachelor's degree candidates unless the requirement is waived under regulations prevailing at the time of admission.

-• ENGL 102 – Composition and Rhetoric | 3 hours (Spring only)
+• ENGL 102 – Composition, Rhetoric and Research | 3 hours (Spring only)

 Writing college-level research papers based on argumentative models.
 Precision in footnotes, bibliographies, usage, punctuation and stylistics assumed.
 Required of all bachelor's degree candidates unless the requirement is waived under regulations prevailing at the time of admission.